List of Underworld characters: Raze

 Razahir "Raze" Khemse is a Lycan who is the right-hand man of the Lycan leader Lucian.
 He is born in Sudan in East Africa during the 14th century.
 Raze is the son of a powerful Sultan but his family's lands are taken during a period of wars that spread into Africa.
 He is forced into slavery and taken to Hungary to be given as payment to Viktor the Vampire Elder.
-He joins Lucian's civil war and kills Soren during the vampires' attack on Lucian's base, but after believing Lucian to be dead, launches a suicide attack on Viktor who snaps his neck and stabs him with a sword.
+He joins Lucian's civil war and kills Soren during the Vampires' attack on Lucian's base, but after believing Lucian to be dead, he launches a suicide attack on Viktor, who snaps his neck and stabs him with a sword.
 He is played by Kevin Grevioux.